sezero/quakespasm/Misc/qext_hello/README.txt

   Windows and Shared Object (SO) files on Linux.
 They allows external code to be executed within QC programs.

   In theory it works on macOS using the Dynamic Librariy (dylib), but I do not have a Mac to test with.

   2. Usage

+  The `extensions` cvar must be set to a non-zero value to enable qextensions.
+If it is set through the command line `+extensions 1` must come before `+map`.

   In order to use qextensions the new built-in functions must be defined.
   This usually happens in `defs.qc`: